Norman R. Pace: Early life and education

 Pace was born and raised in rural Indiana.
 When he was a high school student, Pace attended a summer science program at Indiana University in which he worked in the laboratory of microbiologist Dean Fraser.
 His participation led to a co-authorship on a scientific paper.

-He graduated with honors in 1964 from Indiana University with an A.B., and later from the University of Illinois in 1967 with a Ph.D.
+He graduated with honors in 1964 from Indiana University Bloomington with an A.B., and later from the University of Illinois in 1967 with a Ph.D.
 At Illinois, Pace worked under the guidance of Sol Spiegelman.
 After receiving his PhD in 1967, Pace remained at Illinois for the next two years as a post doctoral fellow.

 Career

-In 1969, Pace moved to Denver and simultaneously held teaching positions at both the National Jewish Hospital and Research Center and the University of Colorado Medical Center for three years as an Assistant Professor of Biophysics and Genetics.
-In 1975, Pace was promoted to Associate Professor of Biophysics and Genetics at the University of Colorado Medical Center and he dropped his affiliation with the National Jewish Hospital.
-In 1982, Pace was promoted to a full Professor of Biochemistry, Biophysics, and Genetics.
+In 1969, Pace moved to Denver and simultaneously held teaching positions at both the National Jewish Hospital and Research Center and the University of Colorado Medical Center for three years as an assistant professor of biophysics and genetics.
+In 1975, Pace was promoted to associate professor of biophysics and genetics at the University of Colorado Medical Center and he dropped his affiliation with the National Jewish Hospital.
+In 1982, Pace was promoted to a full professor of biochemistry, biophysics, and genetics.

-In 1984, he moved to Indiana University as a Professor of Biology and was named Distinguished Professor of Biology in 1992.
-In 1994 he was named Distinguished Professor of Biology and Chemistry.
+In 1984, he moved to Indiana University as a professor of biology and was named distinguished professor of biology in 1992.
+In 1994 he was named distinguished professor of biology and chemistry.

-In 1996, Pace moved to University of California, Berkeley as a Professor of Plant and Microbial Biology, and Molecular and Cell Biology for a stay of three years before being recruited to the University of Colorado, Boulder in 1999 as a Professor of Molecular, Cellular and Developmental Biology (MCDB).
-He was named Distinguished Professor of MDCB in 2008.
+In 1996, Pace moved to University of California, Berkeley as a professor of plant and microbial biology, and molecular and cell biology for a stay of three years before being recruited to the University of Colorado, Boulder, in 1999 as a professor of molecular, cellular and developmental biology (MCDB).
+He was named distinguished professor of MDCB in 2008.

 He was bestowed with an honorary Doctor of Science degree from Indiana University on May 4, 2018, and gave the inaugural Norman R. Pace Lecture on May 7, 2018.

 He has worked with the NASA Astrobiology Institute.

 Research

 Pace's research involved the synthesis, structure, and function of RNA and the application of molecular biology tools to problems in environmental microbial biology.
+Particularly this was the ability to study microbes that weren't easy to culture in the lab, by extracting nucleic acids (DNA and RNA) from environmental samples.
+This work is regarded as the beginning of metagenomic analysis, a new approach in studying organisms.

 Personal life

 Pace married, divorced, and later remarried Bernadette Pace, a PhD microbiologist and a professional trapeze artist.
+He's also an avid caver, receiving the Lew Bicking Award in 1987.